Abdullasaqib/music_company/README.md

     *   **Simulate Growth**: Go to **Billing** -> Click **"Trigger Multi-Day Growth"**.
     *   **Withdraw Funds**: Go to **Billing** -> Click **"Withdraw Revenue"**.
     *   **View Campaigns**: Check the **Marketing** tab for recent social blasts.

+4.  **Run the Backend Agents (Optional)**:
+    To enable the 24/7 autonomous simulation with Suno/Riffusion logic:
+    ```bash
+    python main.py
+    ```
+    This script will run in the background, generating new tracks and managing finances automatically.

 ---